 Take note of any added sugars and buy a brand that has as few ingredients as possible.

 This list could grow!
 What about you?
-Do you have any suggestions of healthy snacks to eat – especially when you know you’re not hungry but just need to eat something?
+Do you have any suggestions for healthy snacks to eat - especially when you know you're not hungry but just need to eat something?

 I'd love to hear from you so, please leave a comment below.